1995 R&D 100 Award Submissions

 - With an adaptation, will allow the study of reactions that occur in supercritical fluids, a rapidly emerging field of science

-- The High-Pressure Stopped-Flow Apparatus successfully fills an existing need by operating in the range of pressures from 0 to 40 atmospheres and thus allowing scientists and engineers to study, for the first time, the mechanistic aspects of numerous chemical reactions.
+- The High-Pressure Stopped-Flow Apparatus successfully fills an existing need by operating in the range of pressures from 0 to 40 atmospheres, therefore allowing scientists and engineers to study, for the first time, the mechanistic aspects of numerous chemical reactions.
 It is also an inexpensive and user-friendly instrument.

-- Our apparatus is versatile and easily adaptable because it can be used with various spectrometers that can readily be interchange.
+- Our apparatus is versatile and easily adaptable because it can be used with various spectrometers that can readily be interchanged.

 - Efficiently and safely supports mechanical loads resulting from extremely high-field-strength, pulsed magnetic fields